open-switch/opx-snmp/README.md

-The SNMP agent code is organized into three areas-
+The SNMP agent code is organized into three areas: